 If you’re an employer and want to make a pet-friendly office, you might want to read further to see what considerations and policies will be needed.

-Pet parents working in pet-friendly offices won’t have to spend money on pet sitting or dog walking services when their pets go to the office with them.
-In addition, coworkers also get to hang out with furry friends and have a quick break in the fun atmosphere created by dogs and cats around.
+Pet parents working in a pet-friendly office won’t have to spend money on pet sitting or dog walking services when their pets go to the office with them.
+Also, coworkers also get to hang out with furry friends and have a quick break in the fun atmosphere created by dogs and cats around.
 This can be relaxing and therapeutic for many.

 Whether you’re an employee or an employer, you’d like to go through these considerations for pet-friendly offices.
 Without those, the whole idea of having pets around may turn into a total failure.

 If you’ve decided to make your office pet-friendly, please check with the building policy for dogs.
-Some building does not allow dogs or any pets at all.
+Some buildings do not allow dogs or any pets at all.
 If this is the case, you might not want to turn your office into a pet-friendly one, unless you’re willing to relocate.